tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 A nomenclatural type fixes the usage of a name to the taxonomic group that  contains the type.
 One or more Nomenclatural Types make up the typification  of a Taxon Name.
-In Darwin Core RDF, NomenclaturalType can be used as object  with `dwciri:typeStatus`.
+In Darwin Core, NomenclaturalType can be used as object  with `dwciri:typeStatus`.

 **Examples**